Exporting for the Web¶

 Each project must generate their own HTML file.
 On export, several text placeholders are replaced in the generated HTML file specifically for the given export options.
 Any direct modifications to that HTML file will be lost in future exports.
 To customize the generated file, use the Custom HTML shell option.

-Export types other then Regular are not yet supported by the C# version.
+Export types other than Regular are not yet supported by the C# version.

 For security and privacy reasons, many features that work effortlessly on native platforms are more complicated on the web platform.
 Following is a list of limitations you should be aware of when porting a Godot game to the web.